 Bring (even more) creativity and active learning into your school curriculum!
-David Farmer delivers high-quality bespoke Drama INSET days and twilight CPD sessions in schools across the UK and internationally.
-These are suitable for teachers and teaching assistants with a focus on cross-curricular strategies or specific topics.
+Our award-winning Drama CPD training is available now for individuals, staff training days or even bootcamp workshop weeks!
+The content is ideal for teachers and teaching assistants with a focus on cross-curricular strategies or specific topics.

-David also presents workshops abroad at universities, international schools and conferences.
-Recent destinations include Antibes, Nice and Paris (France), Colorado Springs (USA), Diyarbakir (Turkey), Johannesburg (South Africa), Košice (Slovakia), Lillestrøm (Norway), Porto (Portugal), Yverdon (Switzerland) and many others.
+David Farmer presents workshops abroad at universities, international schools and conferences.
+Recent destinations include Antibes, Nice and Paris (France), Amsterdam (Netherlands), Košice (Slovakia), Colorado Springs (USA), Buenos Aires (Argentina), Ankara and Diyarbakir (Turkey), Johannesburg (South Africa), Lillestrøm (Norway), Porto (Portugal), Yverdon (Switzerland) and many others.

 Thank you so much for delivering an exciting, productive and valuable series of workshops.

 David spent the day at our school with a focus on Drama across the Curriculum within the EYFS and Key Stage 1.
 The day was filled with practical activities.
 We hardly sat down!
 David ensured we had the theory to back up the practical by providing appropriate links.
 My staff left with an abundance of activities to draw upon and had a renewed energy to take back into their classroom.
 I would highly recommend a day with David!